SuperbCricket/TrainingWell/README.md

 ## Install Guide

 1. Download the Tech Well mod here: https://github.com/SuperbCricket/TechWell-AnimalWellCustomMap/releases
-2. Download MaxWell here: https://github.com/Dregu/maxwell (This is required to run custom maps in Animal Well.)
+2. Download MaxWell here: https://github.com/Dregu/maxwell/releases (This is required to run custom maps in Animal Well.)
-3. reate a "Mods" folder inside the "MAXWELL" folder (the one without the .exe file).
+3. Create a "Mods" folder inside the "MAXWELL" folder (the one without the .exe file).
 4. Paste and extract TechWell.zip into the Mods folder.
 5. Run Animal Well with MaxWell injected and start a new file.

+PS: Press f10 in the game to hide the MaxWell UI

 Optional Install Giude Video:
 https://www.youtube.com/watch?v=NxcOJzTAkY4&t